Arctic’s Highest Mountains

-In the remote Watkins Mountains lie the three highest peaks in the Arctic, Gunnbjørnsfjeld (3693m), Dome (3682m) and Cone (3669m).
-Make ascents of all three of these mountains over a two week period, or join Tangent just for the first or second weeks.
+In the remote Watkins Mountains lie the three highest mountains in the Arctic; Gunnbjørnsfjeld (3693m), Dome (3682m) and Cone (3669m).
+Make ascents of all three of these mountains over a two week period, or join GELCO just for the first or second weeks.
 The full two weeks is highly recommended to fully experience the beauty of this area and give the team the highest possible chance of summitting all three peaks.

 The expedition will begin with a private charter flight into the Watkins Mountains, travelling direct from Iceland or via Constable Point as conditions dictate.
 You’ll establish base camp close to where the ski-equipped Twin Otter aircraft lands.